 Materials science and engineering researchers at the University of Wisconsin–Madison have demonstrated that the rules of metal-bending aren’t so hard and fast after all.
-They described their findings Aug.
-9 in the journal Nature Communications.
+They described their findings on August 9 in the journal Nature Communications.

 Their surprising discovery not only upends previous notions about how metals deform, but could help guide the creation of stronger, more durable materials.

 “This creates new opportunities for materials design,” says Izabela Szlufarska, a professor of materials science and engineering at UW–Madison.
 “It adds another parameter we can control to enable strength and ductility.”

 Ductility is the ability of a metal to bend.
 Most approaches to increase a metal’s strength do so at the expense of flexibility — and as metals become more resistant to bending, they’re more likely to crack under pressure.